rdinse/MouseFilter/README.md

 ## Recommended system settings

+Tremor patients might benefit from reducing input speed and repeat rates in *System Settings*:

+* Mouse speed: System Settings > Mouse
-Set the double-click speed to a relatively low setting: System Settings > Accessibility > Pointer Control > Double-click speed.
+* Double-click speed: System Settings > Accessibility > Pointer Control > Double-click speed

-Consider setting the mouse speed (System Settings > Mouse) to a fairly low setting which also helps reducing the impact of unintended movements.
+* Slow keys: System Settings > Accessibility > Keyboard > Hardware > Slow keys (consider changing the delay)
+* Key Repeat rate and delay: System Settings > Keyboard

+## Known issues

+* In some applications dragging the mouse is constrained to x- and y-axis and laggy, e.g. when setting the boundaries for screen recording with QuickTime.

 ## Uninstall